Bright lights across the colour spectrum

 Call for papers

-We’re holding our inaugural virtual conference from 13-15 January 2025.
-The conference will be ‘virtually hosted’ by the Department of Politics and International Relations at the University of Sheffield.
-This conference will be in addition to the main #BISA2025, 50th anniversary, in-person conference taking place in June 2025.
+We’re holding our next virtual conference from 11-13 January 2027.
+The conference will be ‘virtually hosted’ by the Department of International Politics at City St. George's, University of London.
+This conference will be in addition to the main #BISA2027 in-person conference taking place in June 2027.

 To enable a broader international participation in BISA conferences, and to bring together scholars from the UK and across the globe, the conference aims to be inclusive of researchers at all career stages who, for various reasons including cost and visa rules, might find it more difficult to participate in our in-person events.